Naman-Jain-2256/python-beginner-projects/todo_list/README.md

 ```bash
 python todo_list.py
 ```
-4. Follow the on-screen instructions add, remove, or view your tasks.
+4. Follow the on-screen instructions to add, remove, or view your tasks.

 ---